jvalderrama/devo/README.md

 http://localhost:5000/
 ```

-## Package Web Check application to install over a EC2 instance
+## Package Web Check application to install over an EC2 instance

-In order to deploy the Web Check application over a EC2 instances just run.
+In order to deploy the Web Check application over an EC2 instances just run.
 Note: See section [3.
 IaC and K8s](https://github.com/jvalderrama/devo#EC2-Instance) in order to deploy an
  EC2 instance with Terraform).